 Check out this post about choosing a machine: Choosing the Right Bread Machine

 3. I already have a bread machine but I need some good recipes.
 What do you recommend?

-Get it out and try the recipe for the bread shown in this post.
-Sweet Milk White Bread is our absolute favorite for a sandwich or munching loaf.
-Or go to my recipe index where I have over 50 recipes designed for a bread machine.
+Get your machine out and try the recipe for the bread shown in this post.
+Sweet Milk White Bread is our absolute favorite for a sandwich or a munching loaf.
+Alternatively, go to my recipe index where I have over 50 recipes designed for a bread machine.